MightyKidsPreschool/website/src/about.md

   - title: Social Emotional Development
     description: "Our staff is trained in social emotional development and Developmentally Appropriate Practices (DAP) with many of them having degrees in Early Childhood Education
-We use books, pictures, figurines and one on one interactions to help the kids understand complex emotions and virtues We are always working with our kids during their interactions with each other and adults to develop appropriate coping mechanisms and interactions."
+We use books, pictures, figurines and one on one interactions to help the kids understand complex emotions and virtues We are always working with our kids during their interactions with each other and adults to develop appropriate coping mechanisms and interactions.
+We stress Delopmentally Appropriate Practices (DAP) in all aspects of our program.
+For guidance in behavior, we use redirection and offer choices instead of harsh discipline and find that our students respond well to these methods."
 ---